-2012 marks our third full year of implementing our our "4 C's" program.
+2013 marks our fourth full year of implementing our our "4 C's" program.
 The program targets four areas: Climate, Corrugated, Computers and Cycling.

 Climate: Through the use of smart building technology, we've focused on reducing consumption of electricity by reducing the use of air conditioning in non-food storage areas of the company during summer months and by lowering the thermostat regulating heat during the winter months.
 Our target is an average of 4 degrees Fahrenheit in each season that will allow us to decrease energy consumption by 10% this year in real terms even though we are experiencing growth.
+We were able to achieve this result though the underlying cost of energy was lower this year than in the past.

-Corrugated: This will mark the third full year that we've used recycled corrugated boxes for all shipments leaving our US warehouse.
-We also have specified a heavier weight box that allows us to reuse the box up to three additional times, thus saving natural resources and reducing costs substantially.
-New in 2012 is implementation of a software-based solution that allows Omanhene to compress paper communications such that many 2 page documents can be printed on one page, if the second page would have a minimal amount of text.
-This has reduced paper consumption by over 40 percent this year.
+Corrugated: This will mark the fourth full year that we've used recycled corrugated boxes for all shipments leaving our US warehouse.
+We also have specified a heavier weight box (which costs more at purchase) that allows us to reuse the box up to three additional times, thus saving natural resources and reducing costs and carbon footprint substantially.